Anipaleja/iLLuMinator-4.9B/README.md

 ## Overview

-iLLuMinator 4.9B represents a cutting-edge approach to large language model training, incorporating the latest advances in transformer architectures, optimization algorithms, and training methodologies.
+iLLuMinator 4.9B represents an approach to large language model training, incorporating the latest advances in transformer architectures, optimization algorithms, and training methodologies.
 The framework is designed for both research and production environments, with comprehensive support for various hardware configurations and deployment scenarios.

 ### Key Features